Rodurite/WhitePapers/README.md

 Funds are never held by Rodurite's operational wallets.
 They reside in the `Escrow2P` contract.
 The `mediator` key can only direct funds to the pre-agreed Seller (on success) or back to the Buyer (on failure).
 It cannot redirect funds to arbitrary addresses.

 ### 6.2 Anti-Fraud
-*   **Unique Asset Tracking**: By tracking the specific `userAssetId`, Rodurite prevents "bait-and-switch" scams where a seller might try to deliver a lower-value item.
+*   **Unique Asset Tracking**: By tracking the specific `listingHash`, Rodurite prevents "bait-and-switch" scams.
-*   **Time-Locked Refunds**: The 6-hour refund window protects buyers from indefinite lockups if a seller goes unresponsive.
+*   **Deferred Refunds**: The **120-hour protection window** protects sellers from "delayed acceptance" attacks where a buyer accepts a trade after receiving a refund.

 ### 6.3 Protocol Fees
 The smart contract enforces a **7% protocol fee** (`FEE_BPS = 700`) on successful trades.
 This fee is automatically deducted from the payout to the seller and sent to the `FEE_RECIPIENT` address.
 Refunds are fee-free (100% of ETH is returned to the buyer).